 Conventional wisdom is to add 1.6 – 2 grams of coffee for every fluid ounce of water.
 This isn’t a rule set in stone, so feel free to adjust the coffee amount to your preferences.
 Although this is a good starting point.
 Having a kitchen scale to measure out your coffee is a big help.

 Keep in mind, we’re only measuring out the coffee grounds right now.
 We won’t add them to the hopper just yet.

 For siphon brewing, it’s better to make some adjustments to the water you’re adding.
 The most convenient way to go about it is to add warm water.
 Filtered water is the best option.

 You can start with room temperature water as well, but it can take way too long to heat and brew the coffee.
 Give the process a head start by using warm, or even somewhat hot water.
 There has to be a balance to things, so don’t add boiling water in the hopes that it will speed things up further.
-We want the water to reach the correct temperature in the coffee maker.
+We want the water to reach the correct temperature in the coffee brewer.

 Add slightly more water than the amount of coffee you want.
 This accounts for losses in the process of absorption by the filter and coffee grounds.

 Step 4: Bring The Heat Source In Action

 Start the heat source and place it below the bottom container (the one with water).
 Soon enough, the water will get hot, or even start boiling.
 Ideally, we don’t want the water to boil, so if it starts boiling, lower the heat to settle down the water.

 If you have a kitchen thermometer, now is a good time to use it.
 The water temperature should be in the range of 195-205 degrees Fahrenheit, 200F is the golden mark.
 Once at this point, we’ll place the filter and upper container.